ngun7/Image-Quality-Assessment/README.md

-# Image Blur Detection
+# Image Quality Assessment
- This project aims to determine if an image is blurred or not with a blurriness score
+ This project aims to determine if an image is blurred or not with a blurriness score along with brightness & contrast score.
+This project is specifically customized for automotive industry.

+ Techinical quality assessment : Low level degradations such as noise, blur, compression artifacts <br> Aesthetic quality assessment: semantic level characteristics such as emotions and beauty in images

  **You can play around here:
  https://share.streamlit.io/nikhilgunti/image-blur-detection/main/streamlit.py**